borntofrappe/game-development/Games/Picross/README.md

 ## States

-The game is programmed to have three states:
+The game is programmed to have four states:

 - `StartState`: show the name of the game above a single button, with the string 'Levels'

 - `SelectState`: show the levels side by side, and allow to select a particular one

 - `PlayState`: play the selected level, starting with an empty grid and the accompanying hints

+- `VictoryState`: show the completed level, before moving back to the selection screen

 ### StartState